Bodies (Drowning Pool song): Music video

 Much like the song's radio success, the "Bodies" music video found significant airplay on various music channels in 2001.
-Directed by Glen Bennett, it has the band performing in what appears to be a psychiatric hospital, with Williams screaming the lyrics into the ear of a man strapped to a chair.
+Directed by Glen Bennett, it shows the band performing in what appears to be a psychiatric hospital, with Williams screaming the lyrics into the ear of a man strapped to a chair.
 Clips from the video were later used in the title animation for the music program Uranium.

 Usage in media

-The song is used in the film trailers of Stop-Loss (2008).
+The song was used in the film trailers for Jason X (2001) and Stop-Loss (2008), as well as the season 3 trailer for horror drama series Yellowjackets (2021–present).
 It is also used in the opening scene of The One (2001).
+The song is commonly associated with being used in early YouTube videos, particularly in use with videos involving video games.

+The song was sampled by Shaquille O'Neal in "Thotties Hit the Floor" (2023).
+Psychostick recorded a parody of the song called "Numbers (I Can Only Count to Four)" on their album Space Vampires vs Zombie Dinosaurs in 3D (2011).

+The song has also seen prominent use across various professional wrestling promotions, being used as the official theme song for WWF SummerSlam 2001 and WWE's revival of ECW from 2006 to 2007, as well as the 2005 and 2006 editions of One Night Stand and the 2006 December to Dismember event.
+The song was also played during the Anarchy in the Arena match at All Elite Wrestling (AEW)'s 2025 Double or Nothing event.

+The band performed the song on The Tonight Show Starring Jimmy Fallon as a mashup with Offset and J.I.D's track "Bodies", which itself samples the song.